Online casino guide for beginners UK

 Using cards to deposit and withdraw funds is easy.
 All you have to do is provide the online casino with your billing address, card number, expiration date and Card Verification Value (CVV) code to make a deposit.

 While the process is simple, the charges incurred for every transaction can be significant.
-Check with your credit or debit card provider to get a hold of the fees in advance.
+Check with your card provider to get a hold of the fees in advance.
 Remember that once a transaction is processed, any extra fees and charges taken out of your account will be more difficult to reimburse.
 It's also worth noting that your card should be cleared for online payments and international transactions.

 There are other options too.
 Paysafecard, for instance, is an anonymous prepaid card that you can buy at select purchase points across the UK and Europe.
 Available in set denominations of £10, £25, £50, £75, £100 and more, you can then use the 16-digit PIN found on the card for online transactions.